Backpacking In Cold Weather? Here’s What You Need

 Is there a prettier sight than that of nature covered in snow and that scent of fresh cold winter air?

-However much it sounds like a paradise, it could turn into a nightmare in the blink of the eye.
+However much it sounds like a paradise, it could turn into a nightmare in the blink of an eye.
 You may think that you know everything about backpacking, but doing it in cold weather is a completely different matter as you need to be much more careful and better prepared.

 Here are some essentials for spending days on end in cold weather.